saswatsamal/CoronaGo/README.md

 <strong> Features of the App </strong>

+• Displays the realtime data of World and India.

 • Supports to all Android devices above Android 5.0.

 • A very cool and dark UI.